Characters: Justice Society of America

-Blessed with Suck: Has massive electrical powers, but can't touch any modern tech without shutting down everything within 100 feet, so she can't use TV, computers, or cars.
+- Blessed with Suck: Has massive electrical powers, but can't touch any modern tech without shutting down everything within 100 feet, so she can't use TV, computers, or cars.

-Legacy Character: To Black Lightning.
+- Legacy Character: To Black Lightning.
 Though this thirty-year-old (as a concept) character has never been described as having a second daughter before her debut.

-Satellite Character: Thanks to the massive team roster, Jennifer just kind of ends up hanging around with Stargirl and Cyclone in group shots, and rarely with anyone else.
+- Satellite Character: Thanks to the massive team roster, Jennifer just kind of ends up hanging around with Stargirl and Cyclone in group shots, and rarely with anyone else.
 Being so hard to draw, she was stuck in background shots at-best, and rarely says or does much of anything.

-This is mostly true until the most recent issues of the series, where Lightning is responsible for stopping Scythe.
+- This is mostly true until the most recent issues of the series, where Lightning is responsible for stopping Scythe.
 Writer Marc Guggenheim has stated his intention to do more with the character.

 AKA: David Reid